LuC-iTA-GHorg/demul_debugger/README.md

 Native, high-performance in-process guest debugger, disassembler, profiler, and reverse engineering toolkit for the **Demul v0.7 (Build 251220)** emulator, written in **Zig** and Win32.

+> [!WARNING]
+> **Demul Version Compatibility**: This debugger was developed and verified **EXCLUSIVELY for Demul v0.7 (Build 251220 / `demul_251220`)**.
+Any other build or version of Demul is untested and may crash or fail to function due to static memory offset targets and hook addresses.

 ---

 ## Supported Systems & Platforms